 If the base image doesn't yet exist, one will be created.
 The base VM is called

 ss-docker-jammy and is available to all deployments.
-The base image is initialized using a cloud-init declaration embedded in the lxd profile.
+The base image is initialized using a cloud-init declaration embedded in the generated lxd profile.

 If you have a deployment with a lot of websites or a website with heavily utilization, you may consider vertically scaling each VM by updating the